raspberrypilearning/active-assistant/en/step_1.md

 title: Hang time user manual
 ---

 This project lets you improve your upper body strength by hanging from a low bar (no dangerous heights, please!) for a time you can set.

-The default time is 10 seconds.
+- The default hang time is 10 seconds.

-Download the code to your micro:bit and run it on batteries.
+- Download the code to your micro:bit and run it on batteries.

-Set a hang time goal: Press Button A to increase the time goal by one second and Button B to decrease it.
+- Set a hang time goal: Press Button A to increase the time goal by one second and Button B to decrease it.

-Put the micro:bit in your pocket and, when you are ready, shout "GO"!
+- Put the micro:bit in your pocket and, when you are ready, shout "GO"!

-The micro:bit will sense the loud sound and start a timer, beeping every second.
+- The micro:bit will sense the loud sound and start a timer, beeping every second.

-When you release from the bar, the micro:bit will sense a free fall event and show if you have met your hang time goal.
+- When you release from the bar, the micro:bit will sense a free fall event and show if you have met your hang time goal.

-If your hang time was longer than the longest hang time since the micro:bit was powered on, you will also see a stick figure icon!
+- If your hang time was longer than the longest hang time since the micro:bit was powered on, you will also see a stick figure icon!

-You can see the longest hang time by pressing Buttons A+B together.
+- You can see the longest hang time by pressing Buttons A+B together.

 --- /collapse ---